learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 First, we need to set up our null hypothesis.

-> Ho: There is no difference among students of different modules with respect to their intention of joining advanced ML.
+> $H_{0}$: There is no difference among students of different modules with respect to their intention of joining advanced ML.

 ```